alpha-yadav/DSA/readme.md

 The choice of representation often depends on the operations you'll be performing most frequently on the tree.
 For example, if you need frequent parent lookups, you might add a parent pointer to one of the above structures.
 If you're doing a lot of breadth-first traversal, a level-order representation might be advantageous (though this isn't fundamentally different from the others).
 The list of children representation is often a good general-purpose choice for its flexibility.

+#  Introduction
+Please provide me with context!
+An introduction to *what*?
+I need more information to write an introduction.
+For example, tell me:

+* **What is the topic?** (e.g., the history of coffee, the benefits of exercise, quantum physics)
+* **Who is the audience?** (e.g., experts, general public, children)
+* **What is the purpose?** (e.g., to inform, persuade, entertain)
+* **What is the overall tone?** (e.g., formal, informal, humorous)

+Once I have this information, I can write a compelling introduction for you.